MicrosoftDocs/dynamics365smb-docs/business-central/ui-manage-report-layouts.md

 * Custom layouts

   Custom layouts are also layouts that are created by users.
 The difference is that these layouts are created from the legacy **Custom Report Layouts** page, and they can only be Word and RDLC type.
-Although you can still create custom layouts, they're being phased out in favor of user-defined layouts.
+Although you can still create custom layouts, they're being phased out in favor of user-defined layouts (see above).

   For more information, see [(Legacy) Create and Modify Custom Report Layouts](ui-how-create-custom-report-layout.md).